 The Global Scholarship Landscape – How is it changing?
 How well is it working?

-This session will use data and analysis to address a number of key questions and lay the foundation for key themes to be discussed subsequently throughout the day:
+This keynote will use data and analysis to address a number of key questions and lay the foundation for key themes to be discussed subsequently throughout the day:

 Where are students coming from?
 Where are they going?

 Utilising data from IIE’s Open Doors and Project Atlas projects, we will look at the recent increases and decreases in sponsored student flows within major hosting/sending countries.
 We will also look at the amount of money being invested globally in scholarship programmes.

 By reviewing the priority fields from large scholarship programmes, we can see a shift in emphasis in the goals scholarship sponsors are seeking to address – from the traditional focus on advancing cultural understanding to very specific efforts to develop talent and advance research in new areas of economic priority.

 IIE and other organisations regularly conduct impact evaluations to measure the short- and long-term impact of international scholarship and capacity-building programmes.
 Since scholarships are major investments, we will discuss what these evaluations tell us about the ROI of scholarships.

 How is the practice of scholarship management changing?

 Today’s scholarship recipients study in more countries than ever before, are preparing for an increasingly complex labour market and expect immediate responses and access to information.
 We will look at some best practices for how providers and universities are best supporting scholarship recipients to succeed personally, academically and professionally.

 Jonah Kokodyniak, Senior Vice President, Institute of International Education

 Jonah Kokodyniak plays a leadership role at IIE developing and managing scholarship and higher education programmes with foundations, corporations, and government agencies.
 He supervises IIE’s programme development efforts; corporate and foundation-funded work; offices in China, India, Thailand and Mexico; and serves on the board of its affiliate in Indonesia.